 Considerations for implementation.
 This recommendation recognizes potential resource constraints and insufficient capacity in delivering team-based care, especially in some low-income and middle-income countries.
 However, it is also these countries that often have the fewest resources to provide expensive care for advanced disease, making prevention through care reorganization and patient education using a "train the trainer" approach an important strategy to prevent the onset and progression of complications such as CKD.
-In high-income countries, system and financial barriers often make delivery of quality diabetes/kidney care suboptimal, which means policymakers, planners, and payers need to build capacity, strengthen the system, and reward preventive care to enable the delivery of evidence-based and value-added care for better outcomes.
-301,369

-Patients with diabetes and CKD have an 8-fold higher risk of cardiovascular and all-cause mortality compared to those without diabetes and CKD.370 Control of blood glucose, blood pressure, and blood cholesterol, as well as the use of RAS inhibitors and statins, have been shown to reduce the risk of cardiovascular-kidney disease.4 However, in real-world practice, there are considerable care gaps in low-income, middle-income,371 and high-income countries.372 This care gap is often due to lack of timely and personalized information needed to motivate self-care, guide treatment strategies, and reinforce adherence to medications.^{350,353} Although self-care represents a cornerstone of diabetes management, there is also a need to take cultures, preferences, and values into consideration in order to individualize diabetes education and promote adherence.332
+In high-income countries, system and financial barriers often make delivery of quality diabetes/kidney care suboptimal, which means policy-makers, planners, and payers need to build capacity, strengthen the system, and reward preventive care to enable the delivery of evidence-based and value-added care for better outcomes.
+430,449 cardiovascular-kidney disease.4 However, in real-world practice, there are considerable care gaps in low-income, middle-income, 451 and high-income countries.
+452 This care gap is often due to lack of timely and personalized information needed to motivate self-care, guide treatment strategies, and reinforce adherence to medications. ^{429,434} Although self-care represents a cornerstone of diabetes management, there is also a need to take cultures, preferences, and values into consideration in order to individualize diabetes education and promote adherence.
+403